Striptik/API-starter/README.md

 # API-starter
-Boilerplate for node API with good architecture and principals require package (Express, mongoose, passport, eslint-airbnb) made with ES6 and Love.
+Boilerplate for node API with good architecture and principals require package (Express, mongoose, passport, eslint-airbnb, helmet, cookie parser, babel) made with ES6 (still with CommonJS, waiting for node native support).

 ## How does it work ?
 => Install, Run, npm scripts ...